Oregon Rockhounding Regulations

 Miscellaneous Oregon Rockhounding Regulations and Rules

-Abandoned mines might be appealing for an explorer.
-However, those are extremely dangerous and must be avoided.
-Open shafts, worn down support, rotten timber, lack of oxygen, and various poisonous gases can lead to the disability or loss of life.
+Abandoned mines are extremely dangerous and must be avoided.
+Open shafts, deteriorated support structures, rotten timber, lack of oxygen, and various poisonous gases can result in injury or death.

-Keeping any material remains of prehistoric or historic human life or activities like arrowheads or pottery pieces is prohibited.
-Vertebrate fossils (dinosaurs bones, fish, - anything with a backbone), and shark teeth may not be collected.
+Collecting material remains of prehistoric or historic human life or activities, such as arrowheads or pottery pieces, is prohibited.
+Vertebrate fossils (e.g., dinosaur bones, fish, and other animals with backbones) and shark teeth may not be collected.

 You May Also Like